Skip to Content

 Webhook payload shape

-Reserved _* fields (like _redirect, _honeypot) are stripped from fields before delivery.
+Reserved _* fields (like _redirect, _honeypot) are stripped from submission.data before delivery.

 Always verify the signature